-Vacation accrued by date:

-July 15 th 1/12
+1/12

-August 15 th 2/12
+2/12

-September 15 th 3/12
+3/12

-October 15 th 4/12
+4/12

-November 15 th 5/12
+5/12

-December 15 th 6/12
+6/12

-January 15 th 7/12
+7/12

-February 15 th 8/12
+8/12

-March 15 th 9/12
+9/12

-April 15 th 10/12
+10/12

-May 15 th 11/12
+11/12

-June 15 th 12/12 (Fully Accrued)
+12/12 (Fully Accrued)

 Scheduling of Vacation Days

 Supervisors have the responsibility of coordinating and approving vacation schedules of their employees.
 The amount and timing of vacation to be taken in any one period of time should be discussed well in advance with your supervisor in order to allow maximum opportunity to accommodate your request and to adequately staff the workplace.
 Vacation time requests may be made for 1⁄2 day (3 1⁄2 hours) or full day increments only.
 Your request must be in writing and approved by your supervisor prior to making definitive plans.